 - Under this, people are taxed based on their consumption patterns and how much they consume instead of how much they contribute to the economy.

 - It is a concept from the west slowly making its way in the east.
 The vendor will collect these taxed from the consumer by charging a higher retail price for the product or service.
 This tax rateTax RateEffective tax rate determines the average taxation rate for a corporation or an individual.
 For both, there is a similar formula only with variation in considering variables.
 The effective tax rate formula for corporation = Total tax expense / EBT is different for different products.
 It is less for basic necessity products, and the percentage is higher for luxury products and services.

 - The idea is to help the poor who cannot pay taxes or higher retail prices.
 The accumulated higher taxes from the luxury products are nullified against the lower tax rates on basic products.
 It will not only benefit the needy but also make sure the government is collecting the same amount of tax.
 The overall gist is that it favors the savers and taxes the spenders.

 - It has to be seen from the economy’s point of view.
 The government will have to collect the appropriate tax from its consumers.
 While designing the tax rates for each product type, it has to make sure it doesn’t burden or hamper the purchasing power of the consumers.

-- Consumption tax is an indirect tax, taxed on purchase of any goods or service whereas income tax indirect tax applied on the income earned.
+- Consumption tax is an indirect tax, tax on the purchase of any goods or services, whereas income tax indirect tax applied on the income earned.

-- Consumption tax is also called cash-flow tax or expenditure tax, Income tax is simply on the basis of total income.
+- Consumption tax is also called a cash-flow tax or expenditure tax; Income tax is simply based on total income.

-- Poor is not burdened by the heavy taxes on the products as it is compensated by the higher taxes on luxury items.
+- Poor is not burdened by the heavy taxes on the products as the higher taxes on luxury items compensate it.